Silkylynx/Debloat-Windows-10-Tournament-Edition/README.md

 This project collects PowerShell scripts which help to *debloat* Windows 10, tweak common settings and install basic software components.

+#This fork includes additional settings for Windows to speed up setup on a fresh machine, as well as (coming soon) automate settings changes to +R and Steam.

 I test these scripts on a Windows 10 Professional 64-Bit (English) virtual machine.
 Please let me know if you encounter any issues.
 Home Edition and